rust-stuco/lectures/week1/slides.md

 * Rust started as a personal project of Graydon Hoare, a Mozilla Research employee, in 2006
 * Mozilla sponsored the project in 2009, and released the source code in 2010
-* The first stable release, Rust 1.0, was announced in 2015
+* The first stable release, Rust 1.0, was announced in May 2015
 * From the official rust [website](rust-lang.org), Rust is:
     * Fast
     * Reliable